Court Rules Climate Inaction is a Human Rights Violation!

 27th September 2023: The hearing took place in Strasbourg at the European Court of Human Rights.

-Meet the young people bringing this case
+Meet the young people who brought this case

 Catarina